-This course is a study of finite mathematics with an emphasis on application in various fields including business, social sciences and biology.
+This course is designed to introduce basic principles and concepts of management that are applicable to a variety of and biology.
 Topics may include linear programming, set theory, probability and statistics, mathematics or finance, logic and truth tables, and graph study.